-Take a guided tour with an experienced marine environmentalist.
+Take a guided tour with direct descendants of the worlds first stand up paddlers on a Wajaana Yaam Adventure Tour.
 This is a great way to experience the flora and fauna of the area.
 For novice paddlers this is a fun way to learn to paddle while experiencing an interpretation of the creek and its spectacular beauty.

 There are two main launch areas on the creek.
 One at Dolphin Marine Conservation Park and the other behind Coffs Harbour Memorial Pool in Coff St (upstream).
 You can also launch at The Promenade on Harbour Drive which affords the option of paddling west to the highway or east to the sea.

 Leaving from the boat ramp near Dolphin Marine Conservation Park it takes about an hour and a half to the highway.
 Generally the tide is not too strong and there are a number of pleasant stop-off areas along the way.